 Dr. Wilke then received his orthopedic surgery training at the Mayo Clinic in Rochester, Minnesota, where he had the distinction of serving as Chief Resident.
 He then continued his training with a fellowship in Orthopedic Oncology at the University of Florida.

 Dr. Wilke enjoys mentoring orthopedic residents and is actively involved in research.
-He has authored over twenty scientific publications and has contributed to multiple book chapters.
+He has authored over fifty scientific publications and has contributed to multiple book chapters.
 He has presented both nationally and internationally.
 His research interests include opioid-sparing surgery, enhanced recovery after hip and knee replacement surgery, and desmoid tumors.

 In his free time Dr. Wilke enjoys spending time with his family and two dogs.
 He is an avid reader and enjoys learning new skills.